DataSQRL/datasqrl.github.io/docs/intro.md

 The [reference documentation](../reference/overview) covers all aspects of DataSQRL in detail.
 If you want more information on how to use DataSQRL or are looking for comprehensive documentation, this is your place to go.

 DataSQRL is an open-source project.
-If you want to learn more about the internals or contribute to the project, take a look at the [developer documentation](../dev/overview).
+If you want to learn more about the internals or contribute to the project, take a look at the [GitHub Repository](https://github.com/DataSQRL/sqrl).

 Technology is only one piece to a successful data product.
 Learn more about the [DataSQRL process](../process/intro) for building [data products](../reference/concepts/data-product) that deliver value and keep your team sane.